 - Never burn lead debris.

-- Call you garbage service to find out how to dispose of large pieces of wall, woodwork, etc.
+- Call your garbage service to find out how to dispose of large pieces of wall, woodwork, etc.

 Training Offered For Lead Based Paint Renovations

-The Homebuilders Association of Josephine County hosts training to certify renovators who work with pre-1978 built homes on lead based paint removal.
-Please check their website for upcoming classes.
+The Homebuilders Association of Josephine County hosts training to certify renovators who work with pre-1978 built homes on lead-based paint removal.
+Please check the Homebuilders Renovation, Repair, and Painting (RRP) Courses website for upcoming classes.